philbgarner/Logs-Website/README.md

 ## Important Files

 reportData.php - Either serves up the report requested (by col_id, matching to a database entry) or
 	accepts parameters to update or insert records (API calls).

-	-Passing GET parameters will also filter the report on those columns.
+Passing GET parameters will also filter the report on those columns.

 reports/*.php - These are the scripts included in reportData.php if they match the reportType parameter.